18

 How did Cillian Murphy become a major actor?

 Cillian Murphy is far from being done making headlines.
 After embodying Thomas Shelby in the series Peaky Blinders and winning the Oscar for Best Actor for his role in Oppenheimer, the Irish actor was back as a tormented schoolteacher in Steve.
-He is now starring in Small Things like These, a film adaptation of Claire Keegan’s novel, now available on Canal+.
-Throwback to his brillant career.
+He is now starring in the sequel to cult series Peaky Blinder: The Immoral Man, which will come out on Netflix on March 20th, 2026.
+Throwback to his brilliant career.

 Last year, he reached a milestone by winning the Academy Award for Best Actor for his riveting performance in Christopher Nolan’s Oppenheimer at the 96th Oscars held on March 10 2024.
 A complex and ambiguous role that captivated audiences and critics alike, he portrayed Robert Oppenheimer, the father of the atomic bomb.